 - Search the PSU Library Catalog

-- Select “PSU Special Collections” in Search Scope (lower right box)
+- Select “PSU Special Collections” for Search Scope

 Rare Books and Manuscripts in PDXScholar

-To find research presentations on manuscripts and early printed works in PSU Special Collections:
+To find student research presentations on manuscripts and early printed works in PSU Special Collections:

 - The Envious Tooth of Time